-In order to ensure that out of hours safeguarding support is available, without reducing our daytime capacity, we are partnering with https://doi.org/10.1001/jhtml.new.eight.
+In order to ensure that out of hours safeguarding support is available, without reducing the daytime capacity of the Safeguarding team, the diocese is partnered with thirtyone:eight.

 For emergency out of hours safeguarding queries, please call 0303 003 1111.
 The emergency line operates: